fortysix2ahead/synophotos/README.md

 ```
 Usage: synophotos [OPTIONS] COMMAND [ARGS]...

-  photos group

 Options:
+  -d, --debug  Print debug information
   --help       Show this message and exit.

 Commands:
-  count-albums      counts the number of albums
-  count-folders     counts the number of folders
-  count-items       counts the number of items
-  create-album      creates a new album
-  create-folder     creates a new folder
-  get-root-folder   gets the root folder
+  count    counts various things
+  create   creates albums and folders
   id       helps finding ids of various things
-  list-albums       lists albums
-  list-folders      lists folders
-  list-items        lists items
+  list     lists objects
-  list-user-groups  lists users and groups
   profile  shows the name of the currently active profile
-  share-album       shares an album
+  root     gets the id of the root folder
+  search   search for various things
-  share-folder      creates an album from a folder and shares it
+  share    shares an album or folder
-  unshare-album     unshares an album
+  unshare  unshares an album
 ```

-## Identifiers
+## Identifiers (ids)

 For now, all commands are working based on ids.
 What's an id?
 Each album, photo, user etc. in Synology Photos has a unique id.
 Synology uses numbers for working with things, so it's essential to know which item has which